Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 3. Prevent impulsive behavior

 Do you ever feel like you tell your child “no” all day long?
-You’re practically watching him like a hawk, ready for yet another impulsive behavior to correct or tell him not to do.
+You’re practically watching her like a hawk, ready for yet another impulsive behavior to correct or tell her not to do.

 But rather than fixing what’s wrong, you can prevent these situations from happening at all.
-What can you do to keep your child from having to control his impulses in the first place?
+What can you do to keep her from having to control her impulses in the first place?

-For instance, instead of telling him not to touch breakables or harmful items, move them out of reach so he’s not even tempted.
+Instead of telling her not to touch breakables or harmful items, move them out of reach so she’s not even tempted.

-Prevention can even be as simple as making sure you’re meeting his basic needs.
-A hungry, tired child who needs your attention is less likely to think about his actions than if he was fed and well-rested.
+Prevention can be as simple as making sure you’re meeting her basic needs.
+A hungry, tired child who needs your attention is less likely to think about her actions than if she was fed and well-rested.

 4. Adjust your expectations